 Chemistry & Camera (ChemCam)

-Looking at rocks and soils from a distance, ChemCam will fire a laser and analyze the elemental composition of vaporized materials from areas smaller than 1 millimeter on the surface of Martian rocks and soils.
-An on-board spectrograph will provide unprecedented detail about minerals and microstructures in rocks by measuring the composition of the resulting plasma -- an extremely hot gas made of free-floating ions and electrons.
+Looking at rocks and soils from a distance, ChemCam fires a laser and analyzes the elemental composition of vaporized materials from areas smaller than 0.04 inch (1 millimeter) on the surface of Martian rocks and soils.
+An on-board spectrograph provides unprecedented detail about minerals and microstructures in rocks by measuring the composition of the resulting plasma -- an extremely hot gas made of free-floating ions and electrons.

-ChemCam will also use the laser to clear away dust from Martian rocks and a remote camera to acquire extremely detailed images.
+ChemCam also uses the laser to clear away dust from Martian rocks and a remote camera to acquire extremely detailed images.
 The camera can resolve features 5 to 10 times smaller than those visible with cameras on NASA's two Mars Exploration Rovers that began exploring the red planet in January 2004.
-In the event the Mars Science Laboratory rover can't reach a rock or outcrop of interest, ChemCam will have the capability to analyze it from a distance.
+In the event the Mars Science Laboratory rover can't reach a rock or outcrop of interest, ChemCam has the capability to analyze it from a distance.

 Laser-Induced Remote Sensing

-The Laser-Induced Remote Sensing for Chemistry and Micro-Imaging instrument will identify atomic elements in martian rocks.
+The Laser-Induced Remote Sensing for Chemistry and Micro-Imaging instrument identifies atomic elements in Martian rocks.
 Credit: NASA/JPL-Caltech/LANL/J.-L. Lacour, CEA

-From 23 feet (7 meters) away, ChemCam will be able to:
+From 23 feet (7 meters) away, ChemCam is able to: